yipmunallen/fourth-milestone-project/README.md

  -   #### Typography
       -   The font used for headings throughout the site is "Bodoni Moda".
 "Arimo" is used for the remainder of text.
 Sans-serif has been used as the fallback font throughout.

+## Features

+### Common Features

+- **Navigation**
+    - The navigation bar is sticky to the top of the window so that it can be accessed at all times
+    - All of the main pages (other than the individual product and blog pages) can be accessed from the navigation links
+    - On smaller screen sizes, all of the navigation links can be accessed via the hamburger button
+    - The brand logo will redirect the user back to the homepage when clicked
+    - The search icon in the navigation bar opens a full page search bar overlay when clicked.
+This can be exited using either the close button in the top right of the screen or the escape key

+- **Footer**
+    - The footer is displayed at the bottom of the page for all content sizes
+    - It contains links to socials, however these will just redirect to the website home pages for this project.
+The links open in a new page so as not the close the site page.

+- **Toasts**
+    - Toasts have been used to provide feedback to users, displaying success, error, info and warning messages.
+    - A toast is also used to display the current cart to the user when items are added to it.
+    - The cart toast will fade out automatically or can be dismissed using the close button

+- **Product Filtering**
+    - Users can select to view specific categories of products from the navigation bar's "SHOP" dropdown link
+    - The "All Products" and Product category pages also contain a dropdown that allow users to sort by:
+        - Name (A-Z)
+        - Name (Z-A)
+        - Price (Low - High)
+        - Price (High - Low)
+        - Recommended

+- **Admin** - Features that are only available to admin accounts
+    - Admin's have two additional options available from the user icon dropdown in the navigation bar:
+        - Product Management (used to add a product to the site)
+        - Blog Management (user to add a blog post to the site)
+    - On individual product pages, buttons to edit and delete a product from the UI appear for admin users only
+    - On individual blog pages, buttons to edit and delete a blog from the UI appear for admin users only
+    - Access to all the following are available via the Django admin site:
+        - User Profiles
+        - Product categories
+        - Products
+        - Orders
+        - Product reviews
+        - Blog posts
+        - Blog comments

+- **AllAuth**
+    - The Django AllAuth package provides all the authentication and registration features for signing up, logging in, logging out, changing passwords etc.
+    - The links to these features can be found under the user icon dropdown in the navigation bar at all times or under "My Profile"

+### App Features

 ## Architecture